buchgr/programming-challenges/README.md

 Spotify-Puzzles
 ===============

-Solutions to some of the puzzles posted on Spotify's jobs page: http://www.spotify.com/at/jobs/tech/
+Solutions to all of the puzzles posted on Spotify's jobs page: http://www.spotify.com/at/jobs/tech/